 - Ensure that the font, font size, spacing, margins, alignment, and style remain uniform throughout your resume to maintain a cohesive look.

-- Maintaining uniformity when you format your resume creates a visually appealing and easy-to-read document.
+- Maintaining uniformity in your resume formatting creates a visually appealing, easy-to-read document.

 - Use bullet points to organize information in a concise and easy-to-read format because they guide the reader’s attention to essential details, ultimately increasing the chances of your resume standing out.

-- Bullet points can assist the recruiting manager to quickly scan through your qualifications and work experience, highlighting key points effectively.
+- Bullet points can help the recruiting manager quickly scan your qualifications and work experience, highlighting key points effectively.

 12. Ensure Proper Use of White Space

-- White space, or the empty spaces on your resume, will help to make sure your resume is easy to read and enhance the overall aesthetics.
+- White space, or the empty spaces on your resume, helps ensure it’s easy to read and enhances its overall aesthetics.

 - Adequate white space around text and sections can also improve visual clarity and make your resume more inviting to the reader.